Amazon Kindle Loopholes 2025-2026: What Works

 What This Means for Kindle Readers

-Looking back at the full scope of Kindle DRM 2025 changes, the pattern is clear: Amazon is moving toward a model where Kindle books exist exclusively within Amazon's controlled environment.
+Looking back at the full scope of Amazon's 2025-2026 Kindle changes, the pattern is clear: Amazon is moving toward a model where Kindle books exist exclusively within Amazon's controlled environment.
 You can read them on Amazon's apps and devices.
 You can highlight within Amazon's limits.
 But extracting the text you paid for (for notes, for research, for feeding into AI tools, for reading on non-Amazon devices) is something Amazon is actively working to prevent.

 Whether this is reasonable depends on your perspective.
 Publishers argue that DRM protects authors from piracy.
 Amazon argues that licensing keeps prices lower than physical book ownership.
 Readers argue that paying $15 for a book should grant some basic rights over the content.